sambitnayak/kubernetes.github.io/docs/concepts/abstractions/pod.md

 Pods are employed a number of ways in a Kubernetes cluster, including:

 * **Pods that run a single container**.
 The "one-container-per-Pod" model is the most common Kubernetes use case; in this case, you can think of a Pod as a wrapper around a single container, and Kubernetes manages the Pods rather than the containers directly.
 * **Pods that run multiple containers that need to work together**.
-A Pod might encapsulate an application composed multiple co-located containers that are tightly coupled and need to share resources.
+A Pod might encapsulate an application composed of multiple co-located containers that are tightly coupled and need to share resources.
 These co-located containers might form a single cohesive unit of service--one container serving files from a shared volume to the public, while a separate "sidecar" container refreshes or updates those files.
 The Pod wraps these containers and storage resources together as a single managable entity.

 The [Kubernetes Blog](http://blog.kubernetes.io) has some additional information on Pod use cases.
 For more information, see: